 Cooperative work experience may be utilized as a component of certain programs.
-Award of credit relating to cooperative work experience is under the discretion of the Faculty Lead and Provost.
+Award of credit relating to cooperative work experience is under the discretion of the Faculty Lead and VP of Academic Affairs.
 Students should check the schedule for a listing of cooperative work experience courses that are being offered.
 Each student who is enrolled in cooperative work experience shall also enroll in an on-campus seminar.